Death of Marilyn Monroe: Background

 For several years heading into the early 1960s, Marilyn Monroe had been dependent on amphetamines, barbiturates and alcohol, and she experienced various mental health problems that included depression, anxiety, low self-esteem and chronic insomnia.
 Monroe had acquired a reputation for being difficult to work with, and she frequently delayed productions by being late to film sets in addition to having trouble remembering her lines.
 She also had an FBI file open since 1956 due to her "problematic" relationship with accused communist, author Arthur Miller.

 By 1960, Monroe's behavior was adversely affecting her career.
 For example, although she was the preferred choice of author Truman Capote to play Holly Golightly in the film adaptation of Breakfast at Tiffany's, Paramount Pictures declined to cast her due to fear that she would complicate the film's production.
 The last film Monroe completed, The Misfits (1961), was a commercial failure.
-During the filming she had had to spend a week detoxing in a hospital.
+During the filming, she had to spend a week detoxing in a hospital.
 Her third marriage, to Arthur Miller, also ended in divorce in January 1961.

 Instead of working, Monroe spent a large part of 1961 preoccupied with health problems and did not work on any new film projects.
-She underwent surgery for her endometriosis and a cholecystectomy, and spent four weeks in hospital care—including a brief stint in a mental ward—for depression.
+She went under surgery for her endometriosis and a cholecystectomy, and spent four weeks in hospital care—including a brief stint in a mental ward—for depression.
 (Note: Monroe first admitted herself to the Payne Whitney Psychiatric Clinic in New York City, at the suggestion of her psychiatrist Marianne Kris.
 Kris later stated that her choice of hospital was a mistake: Monroe was placed on a ward meant for severely mentally ill people with psychosis, where she was locked in a padded cell and was not allowed to move to a more suitable ward or to leave the hospital.
 Monroe was finally able to leave the hospital after three days with the help of her ex-husband Joe DiMaggio and moved to the Columbia University Medical Center, spending a further twenty-three days there.)
 Later in 1961, she moved back to Los Angeles after six years in Manhattan; she purchased a Spanish hacienda-style house at 12305 Fifth Helena Drive in Brentwood.
 In early 1962, she received a "World Film Favorite" Golden Globe award and began to shoot a new film, Something's Got to Give, a remake of My Favorite Wife (1940).